Phyllis Salt the wife of the late Cecil Salt related to me this tale of the Salts of Sedgefield in 2013...

 Where the residential complex, Landfall is now, there used to be a caravan park and before that it was unoccupied ground where Hedley would grow English produce like asparagus and strawberries.
 Just behind Margate, it was also subject to flooding.
 Their daughter, Edith, remembers that she rowed a boat out to pick vegetables to save them from spoiling.

-The first school was held in a stable near the house and was made up children from the Salt, Barnard and Fischer families.
+The first school was held in a stable near the house and was made up of children from the Salt, Barnard and Fischer families.
 The parents paid the teacher's salary.
 The first teacher, taught all the subjects to all the children of varying ages at once, was Miss Barnard, after that, it was Miss Butt.

 Later, in the new school it was Miss Hart (1924), Mr. Keyser and then Mr. Potgieter.
 Miss Hart also had to contend with 10 pupils of different ages at different stages of learning.
 By the time Cecil attended the school, Mr. Keyser was the teacher.
 He loved fishing and would allow Cecil to go home on the pretense of a headache and then find him on the beach later after the lad had time to collect bait and fishing rods so all was ready for the two to enjoy an afternoon fishing!